 Leadership mistake #2.
 Needing the job too much

-If you need a job too much, for any reason, you’ve already lost a lot of your power.
+If you need a job too much, for any reason, you’re making one of the most fundamental leadership mistakes.
 It may be that you have a lifestyle that requires a heap of money.
 Or that you are addicted to the prestige that your role brings.
 Perhaps it’s that fancy car you drive.
 You need to keep up with the Jones’, otherwise they’ll win!

 Anything that reduces your ability to leave a job puts you at risk.
 Not to say that you should be looking to leave jobs at all times, but it can make you vulnerable.
 If a leader desperately needs her job and somebody tries to convince her to do something unethical, she’s at a higher risk of doing it.
 If a leader desperately needs his job and has to treat his team poorly to secure it, it’s more likely he’ll do it.
 In other words, it becomes much harder to push back on unreasonable demands.

 Of course, some people will say it’s “just business”.
 Unfortunately, when people around you feel miserable coming to work every day, it becomes personal.
 You’re affecting real lives.

 Leaders who live within their means, save up some “screw you” money and build a strong network are not likely to need their job nearly as much.
 They have the potential to show great leadership.

 Leadership mistake #3.
 Unbridled ambition

 Ambition is good.
 Unbridled, unfocused, “at any cost” ambition isn’t so good.
 Unbridled ambition can cause leaders to act in ways that damage reputation and relationships.